-In sum, prospects for addressing climate risk in archetypal coastal C&S around the world depend on the 3 extent to which societal choices, and associated governance processes and practices, address the drivers and 4 root causes of exposure and social vulnerability (very high confidence).
-Coastal C&S are more able to 5 address these challenges when authorities work with local communities, and vulnerable groups in particular, 6 and with stakeholders from the local to national level and beyond, to chart adaptation pathways that enable 7 sustained reduction in the exposure and vulnerability of those most at risk (very high confidence) (Cross-8 Chapter Box SLR in Chapter 3; Magnan et al., 2019; Oppenheimer et al., 2019).
-Unlocking potential 9 enablers for locally appropriate and effective adaptation is difficult because many drivers and root causes of 10 coastal risk are historically and institutionally embedded (high confidence) (Thomas et al., 2019).
-Charting 11 credible, salient and legitimate adaptation pathways is consequently a struggle in reconciling divergent 12 worldviews, values and interests (Sovacool, 2018; Mendenhall et al., 2020; Bowden et al., 2021a; Bowden et 13 al., 2021b).
-Unlocking the productive potential of conflict is foundational for transitioning towards pathways 14 that foster CRD (high confidence) (Abrahams and Carr, 2017; Harris et al., 2018; Sharifi, 2020).
-But this can 15 be especially challenging for low-lying coastal C&S characterised by degraded coastal ecosystems 16 susceptible to climate change impacts as well as pronounced inequity and governance constraints (high 17 confidence) (Esteban et al., 2017; Jones et al., 2020).
-18
+In sum, prospects for addressing climate risk in archetypal coastal C&S around the world depend on the extent to which societal choices and associated governance processes and practices-address the drivers and root causes of exposure and social vulnerability (very high confidence).
+Coastal C&S are more able to address these challenges when authorities work with local communities and vulnerable groups in particular, and with stakeholders from the local to national levels and beyond, to chart adaptation pathways that enable sustained reduction in the exposure and vulnerability of those most at risk (very high confidence; Cross-Chapter Box SLR in Chapter 3; Magnan et al., 2019; Oppenheimer et al., 2019).
+Unlocking potential enablers for locally appropriate and effective adaptation is difficult because many drivers and root causes of coastal risk are historically and institutionally embedded (high confidence; Thomas et al., 2019).
+Charting credible, salient and legitimate adaptation pathways is consequently a struggle in reconciling divergent worldviews, values and interests (Sovacool, 2018; Mendenhall et al., 2020; Bowden et al., 2021a; Bowden et al., 2021b).
+Unlocking the productive potential of conflict is foundational for transitioning towards pathways that foster CRD (high confidence; Abrahams and Carr, 2017; Harris et al., 2018; Sharifi, 2020).
+But this can be especially challenging for low-lying coastal C&S characterised by degraded coastal ecosystems susceptible to climate change impacts as well as pronounced inequity and governance constraints (high confidence; Esteban et al., 2017; Jones et al., 2020).

-20 CCP2.4.4 Enabling Climate Resilient Development for Cities and Settlements by the Sea
+CCP2.4.4 Enabling Climate Resilient Development for Cities and Settlements by the Sea

-The above critical enablers, and lessons learned from around the world, establish a strong foundation for charting pathways for CRD in coastal C&S. These pathways will necessarily vary in different C&S, and synergies and commonalities within different coastal archetypes can be leveraged.
-Pivotal is recognition of the narrow window of time remaining to translate embryonic risk assessment and adaptation planning into
+The above critical enablers and lessons learned from around the world establish a strong foundation for charting pathways for CRD in coastal C&S. These pathways will necessarily vary in different C&S, and synergies and commonalities within different coastal archetypes can be leveraged.
+Pivotal is recognition of the narrow window of time remaining to translate embryonic risk assessment and adaptation planning into concerted implementation efforts.
+C&S by the sea could be the centres of innovation that lead the way to advancing SDGs through to 2030 and CRD beyond this decade (see Section 2.1.1).